Visit Kenya for a Bucketlist Experience - a Mara River Crossing

 The beaches along the Kenyan coastline continue to attract visitors, and it is a pleasant time to be here to enjoy a typical beach holiday after your safari experience.

-The vast plains of the Masai Mara come truly alive from July through to October time, when over 1.5 million wildebeest and zebra migrate here from The Serengeti.
+The vast plains of the Masai Mara come truly alive from the end of July through to mid October time, when over 1.5 million wildebeest and 200,000 zebra migrate here from The Serengeti.
 This is truly nature at its most dramatic.

 By August, Botswana's dry season has been underway for 4 months.
 Temperatures are starting to increase slightly throughout the month, so days are becoming very pleasantly warm but it can still be feel chilly in the evening once the sun has set.